amelieykw/notes/jsa_mentoring/js_network_request/11_web_socket.md

 ## 2. **Opening a websocket**

+### How WebSockets Work

+> **WebSockets provide a persistent connection between a client and server that both parties can use to start sending data at any time.**

+The client establishes a WebSocket connection through a process known as the ``WebSocket handshake.`` This process starts with the client sending a regular HTTP request to the server.
+An **``Upgrade``** header is included in this request that **informs the server that the client wishes to establish a WebSocket connection.**

 When ``new WebSocket(url)`` is created, it starts connecting immediately.

 During the connection the browser (using headers) asks the server: “Do you support Websocket?”
 And if the server replies “yes”, then the talk continues in WebSocket protocol, which is not HTTP at all.